How To Get Financial Aid For College When Your Parents “Make Too Much”January 24, 2022

 Information you provide on the FAFSA is used to determine if you qualify for federal student loans, but also for other sources of aid.
 This can include state-specific loans, scholarships, or financial assistance offered by your school.
 So even if you aren’t eligible for need-based aid or other financial aid based on your parents’ income, you may still gain access to loans and grants simply by filling out this document.

 In fact, the Department of Education has made clear there are no upper-income limits for financial aid.
 And most schools emphasize that parental income isn’t the only factor considered when determining who may be eligible for assistance.
 Just be sure to apply for financial aid early so you can be eligible for assistance that’s distributed on a first-come, first-served basis.

 Learn more about Unsubsidized vs. Subsidized Student Loans to better understand the different kinds of financial aid that you may gain access to.

-How Your Parents Income Affects Financial Aid Eligibility & Awards
+How Your Parents’ Income Affects Financial Aid Eligibility & Awards

 Getting financial aid if parents make too much may be a challenge, but it’s not impossible.
-The biggest reason financial aid is partly based on your parents’ income is because parental income can impact a student’s Expected Family Contribution (EFC).
+The biggest reason financial aid is partly based on your parents’ income is that parental income can impact a student’s Expected Family Contribution (EFC).

 Because financial aid is partly based on your parents’ income, if your parents’ income is very high, your expected family contribution may be large enough that you don’t qualify for any need-based help.
-EFC takes many factors into account, though, including how much your parents make as well as whether you have siblings attending college.

 It’s also worth noting that your parents’ income doesn’t count in determining your EFC under certain circumstances.
 For example, your parents’ finances aren’t considered if you meet any of the following criteria when you complete your FAFSA: